Painkiller995/AlfaGadgets/README.md

 **Version Number: 1.0**

 # Installation
-Just install 8GadgetPack or Gadgetarian or any similar program.
+1- install 8GadgetPack or Gadgetarian or any similar program.
+2- go to Alfa Gadgets and download and install gadgets

+**Note:** all gadgets will work immediately except Network meter because you have to give the dll permission.

 # What Next ?